hashicorp/design-system/website/docs/patterns/table-multi-select/partials/guidelines/guidelines.md

 ## Bulk selection

 Bulk selection is global in scope, meaning that all results in the data set are affected, even those outside of the current view.
 Consolidate these functions in a Dropdown paired with bulk actions.

+_Note:_ This type of selection is **not** a replacement for the selection in the header of the Table.
+Where the selection is made implies a different [scope](/patterns/table-multi-select?tab=interaction%20concepts#selection-scope) and is handled by different UI elements.

 Examples of bulk selection include: